 - 1. A brief diagnosis will not be required as part of any required medical documentation unless the employee has been absent from work due to illness or injury for greater than 30 consecutive calendar days. - 2.
 It specifies the inclusive dates of disability covered by the doctor's note and the date or dates of treatment during the period covered. - 3.
-It certifies that the employee is disabled from the performance of his or her job duties.
+It certifies that the employee is disabled from the performance of their job duties.
 In some cases (for example, partial disability) it may provide information on the kinds of job duties the employee is unable to perform. - 4.
 It indicates the anticipated date of return to work. - 5.
 It is signed by an appropriate medical practitioner.

 Agencies are required to treat medical documentation in a confidential manner.
-Article 10.11 of the OSU Agreement provides employees, upon request, with an additional procedure for special handling of medical certificates when extreme confidentiality concerns exist.
+Article 10.16 of the ASU Agreement provides employees, upon their request, with an additional procedure for special handling of medical certificates to provide further confidentiality.

-The OSU Agreement provides that a doctor's certificate will not be routinely required for absences of four days or less due to illness.
+The ASU Agreement provides that a doctor's certificate will not be routinely required for absences of four days or less due to illness.
 This in no way limits management's rights to require medical documentation for a specific absence in order to substantiate use of sick leave.